 Instructions

-- Next, turn the heat to low and add ¼ cup of unsweetened plain almond milk.
-Whisk this with a fork.
-Ensure that the heat is low so that the lemon juice doesn't cause the milk to curdle.
+- Next, turn the heat to low and add ¼ cup of heavy cream or non-dairy milk.
+Whisk until combined, making sure that the heat is low so that the lemon juice doesn't cause curdling.

 - If necessary (if the pasta looks too dry and not silky), add a small amount of the pasta water and stir.
 This should help loosen up the pasta and add more starch to the sauce.